-- 1. Data: Creating FAIR data frameworks - 2.
-Culture: Connecting people and data to foster innovation - 3.
-Coopetition: Enabling collaboration and competition between organisations. - 910 Addressing the first two Grand Challenges for the digitalisation of wind energy provides the right conditions for sector-wide adoption.
-Then, the third Grand Challenge brings together actors to make progress.
-Addressing these Grand Challenges creates a virtuous circle that would lead to increasing digitalisation and increasing benefits to the entire wind energy industry such as reduced costs, improved performance, increased safety, and new business models.
+3. coopetition - enabling collaboration and competition between organisations.

+Addressing the first two grand challenges for the digitalisation of wind energy provides the right conditions for sector-wide adoption.
+Then, the third grand challenge brings together actors to make progress.
+Addressing these grand challenges creates a virtuous circle that would lead to increasing digitalisation and increasing benefits to the entire wind energy industry such as reduced costs, improved performance, increased safety, and new business models.

-Solving these Grand Challenges will require contributions from a variety of stakeholders.
-To that end, we highlight recom-915 mendations for individuals and organisations in Table 5.
+Solving these grand challenges will require contributions from a variety of stakeholders.
+To that end, we highlight recommendations for individuals and organisations in Table 5.
 These recommendations were informed by the literature survey and expert interviews presented in this paper.

-These recommendations for ways to address the Grand Challenges in the digitalisation of wind energy provide a framework for a more efficient, inclusive, and innovative wind energy industry.
+These recommendations for ways to address the grand challenges in the digitalisation of wind energy provide a framework for a more efficient, inclusive, and innovative wind energy industry.
 They are only the beginning of a dynamic process that will position wind energy as an essential part of a global clean energy future.